Our Services

 While anxiety isn't helpful, it's vital to know red-flag symptoms.
 Contact emergency services or go to the nearest ER if you experience:

-For less urgent but concerning symptoms—like worsening congestion, facial pain or persistent fever—try using a Medically approved LLM Symptom Checker Chat Bot to help determine whether your symptoms require immediate medical attention or can be managed at home.
+For less urgent but concerning symptoms—like worsening congestion, facial pain or persistent fever—you can check your symptoms with Ubie's free AI-powered tool to help determine whether your symptoms require immediate medical attention or can be managed at home.

 Following these rules isn't about fear—it's about preventing serious complications.
 NSAIDs can rapidly accelerate inflammation and breathing issues for people with nasal polyps, especially those with AERD.
 By sticking to doctor-recommended guidelines, you: